 Bank matching can be used to import an electronic bank statement.
 This process allows you to automatically create accounting for statement lines not yet processed in Brightpearl, at the same time as matching statement lines to existing entries in Brightpearl.

-Tax is relevant throughout Brightpearl; across sales, purchases and other transactions directly affecting the General Ledger.
-How and what rate of tax is applied depends on your tax setup and controls.
+Tax is relevant throughout Brightpearl; across sales, purchases and bank transactions.
+How tax is applied depends on your tax setup.

-Tax will be automatically applied to sales and purchases based on rules relating to countries, zones, customers and products, but can also be manually overridden.
+Your Brightpearl account has a tax method, either sales tax or VAT.
+Tax is automatically applied to sales and purchases based on rules relating to countries, zones, customers and products, but can also be manually overridden.

 Importing & exporting accounting